labuladong/fucking-algorithm/dynamic_programming/AnalysisOfDynamicProgramming.md

-So, now that you know that this is a dynamic programming problem, you have to think about

-**how do you get the right transition equation**?
+So, now that you know that this is a dynamic programming problem, you have to think about **how to get the right transition equation**.

-**first determine the "state" **, which is the variable that changes in the original problem and subproblems.
-Since the number of COINS is infinite, the only state is the target amount 'amount'.
+**First determine the "state"**, which is the variable that changes in the original problem and subproblems.
+Since the number of COINS is infinite, the only state is the target amount `amount`.

-**then determine the definition of the 'dp' function ** : the current target amount is' n ', at least 'dp(n)' COINS are needed to make up the amount.
+**then determine the definition of the `dp` function ** : the current target amount is `n`, at least `dp(n)` COINS are needed to make up the amount.

-**then determine the "choice" and choose the best **, that is, for each state, what choices can be made to change the current state.
+**Then determine the "choice" and choose the best**, that is, for each state, what choices can be made to change the current state.
 Specific to this problem, no matter what the target amount is, the choice is to choose a coin from the denomination list 'COINS', and then the target amount will be reduced:

 ```python
 # Pseudocode framework